andreasjordan/PowerShell-for-DBAs/README.md

 # PowerShell for DBAs

-How to use PowerShell as a database administrator.
+This repository provides infrastructure as code, sample data and demo code to show how PowerShell can be used as a database administrator.

 ## What is my idea?